 - Think in terms of incoming and outgoing traffic.
 What content will bring users to your site, what action do you want them to take when on your site (how will you entice them to stay?), and what content do you want them to take away with them?

 - Understand Search.
 Pinterest search shows up Pins, Boards and People who have chosen keywords in their title.
 Target your account description, pin descriptions and board names to suit.
-Use the maximum space to describe your business in the “about” section of your profile.
+Use the maximum space to describe your business in the “about” section of your profile – you have 200 characters, so use them.
 Enter your website and social media links.
 Use it to potential!

 - Pin original images and content from your website where possible – as it should be the place where you want traffic to go!
 Use permalinks and not the url when pinning blogposts.

 Take advantage of the awesome Pinterest Tools available!
 As outlined in #1, be sure to grab the Pin It Button, the Follow me button and the Pin It BookMarklet Button for your Browser .
 These can all be found at the Goodies Page on the Pinterest Site .

 The following tools are super-useful for leveraging the power of pinning:

 - Canva - As mentioned above there are many Visual Content Creation tools, but my favourite right now is Canva.
 Not only is Canva a DIY Graphic Design Tool that makes image creation easy for everyone, but they have awesome templates.
 You can create images of all shapes and sizes, especially social media.
 They even have Pinterest specific templates.